jeroeningen/logius_test/case_b/README.md

 * Add a capistrano-script or even better, create a Docker image for easy deployment
 * Localize the currencies instead of always using a 'dot' for the cents.
 * Implement other currencies, including a currency-conversion

+## Contact
+If you have any further questions, please contact me at jeroeningen@gmail.com